top of page

 Physical Inactivity and Overuse: How They Affect Your Body

 In modern life, we often hear a simple solution to most problems: “move more.”
 But reality is more nuanced.
 The truth is that both physical inactivity and excessive activity can lead to problems—especially within the musculoskeletal system.
 Physical Inactivity – The Silent Load on the Body Physical inactivity is no longer the exception—it’s the norm.
-Prolonged sitting, lack of movement, and repetitive patterns can lead to: reduced muscle strength decreased joint stability in
+Prolonged sitting, lack of movement, and repetitive patterns can lead to: reduced muscle strength decreased joint stability inc

 Craniosacral Approach in Osteopathy: What It Means and When It Is Used